 A. CLEARANCE SEARCH

 Because a prior trademark application or registration can bar a subsequent application for the same or similar mark, conducting an availability search is recommended before filing an application.
-A search may be conducted by our firm, if legal analysis and advice are required in which we will be providing explanations, statements and opinions.
+A search may be conducted by our firm, if legal analysis and advice are required; in this case, we will be providing explanations, statements and opinions.

 B. APPLICATION PROCESS

-Ones the clearance and availability search are done, there shall be an official form which shall be completed in Thai language and shall be submitted to the Department of Intellectual Property together with the attached sample product and must provide the address of the applicant in Thailand, or in case the applicant is outside the Kingdom, the office or premises shall be used as the registration address.
+Once the clearance and availability search is completed, there shall be an official form which shall be completed in Thai language and submitted to the Department of Intellectual Property along with the attached sample product; the address of the applicant in Thailand shall be provided.
+In case the applicant is outside the Kingdom, the office or business premises shall be used as the registration address.

 C. PUBLICATION OF TRADEMARK APPLICATION

-A publication shall be made in the Trademark Gazette for 90 days and in case there shall be no objection, it will be hereby approved.
+A publication shall be made in the Trademark Gazette for 90 days, and in case there are no objections stated, it will be hereby approved.

 D. APPROVAL AND REGISTRATION

-Juslaws & Consult provides the Trademark search and registration by assisting the client throughout the process from Searching, Reservation, Publication and Approval which shall lead to the protection under Thai law.
+Juslaws & Consult provides the trademark search and registration by assisting the client throughout the process, starting from research and reservation, and till publication and approval required for protection under the Thai law.